Siggg/yarss2imap/README.md

 You can run the tests below with this command line :

-    python3 main.py
+    python3 -m doctest README.md

-or
+or, for more verbosity :

-    python3 main.py -v
+    python3 -m doctest README.md -v

 # Configuration

 We want to connect to IMAP server.
 Its parameters are to be stored in the config.py file.
 You should copy config.py.example to config.py and update its contents according to your environment.

     >>> import config
     >>> config.test